metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

    [[[environment]]]
        API_KEY = d6bfeab3-3489-4990-a604-44acac4d2dfb

-We define a family as a new task consisting of the common configuration, by convention families are named in upper case:
+We define a family as a new task consisting of the common configuration.
+By convention families are named in upper case:

 .. code-block:: cylc